 Compressor makes the loud parts quieter and (optionally) the quiet parts louder.
 It can be very useful for listening to classical music in a car.
 Such music normally has a wide dynamic range and can thus be difficult to listen to in a car without constant volume re-adjustment.

 Use dither noise will be applied by default to cover any defects (clicky noise) that may result from the conversion from 32-bit to 16-bit.
-Advanced users can change the type of dither, or turn it off, in Quality Preferences.to produce a set of WAVs for each track on the tape at 44100 Hz 16-bit PCM stereo.
+Advanced users can change the type of dither, or turn it off, in Quality Preferences.to produce a set of WAVs for each track on the LP at 44,100 Hz 16-bit PCM stereo.
 Audacity will down-sample on export from 32-bit to 16-bit.
 Shaped

 In order to facilitate later retrieval and use, place all the files for a particular album in a specifically named folder for that album.

 Some users advise a final step of exporting a file containing the labels.
 UseThis produces a text file that you can later re-import using should you wish to re-edit from the raw capture file that you backed up earlier in the workflow.

 Backup your exported WAV or MP3 files - you do not want to lose all that valuable work and have to do it all over again, do you?
 Computer hard drives can fail, destroying all data.